Guest Blogger, Kerry Byrne

 Why Grandparent Connection Matters

 Resilience is nurtured through relationships with others.
 Grandparents not only provide a family narrative that helps shape their identity, they are often the cheerleaders, encouragers, and number one fans of grandchildren.
+Indeed, grandparents connecting with grandchildren provides a key message of loving safety.

 increase their exposure to people who care about them.